-On each payment date, funds will be withdrawn from the spread account and deposited in the note distribution account to the extent necessary (and to the extent available) to cover any shortfall on that payment date in the funds otherwise available to pay interest due on each class of notes on that payment date, including overdue interest (and, to the extent permitted by law, any interest on that unpaid amount), and to cover any shortfall on that payment date in the funds to be allocated to pay principal payments on that payment date pursuant to clauses (5) or (7) under the second paragraph of "-Distributions" or pursuant to clauses (6) or (8) under the fifth paragraph of "-Distributions."
-For a more detailed description of the amount of interest and principal payable on the notes, see "Description of the Notes-Payments of Interest" and "Description of the Notes-Payments of Principal" above.
+On each payment date, funds will be withdrawn from the spread account and deposited in the note distribution account to the extent necessary (and to the extent available) to cover any shortfall on that payment date in the funds otherwise available to pay interest due on each class of notes on that payment date, including overdue interest (and, to the extent permitted by law, any interest on that unpaid amount), and to cover any shortfall on that payment date in the funds to be allocated to pay principal payments on that payment date pursuant to clauses (5) or (7) under the second paragraph of "Distributions" or pursuant to clauses (6) or (8) under the fifth paragraph of "Distributions."
+For a more detailed description of the amount of interest and principal payable on the notes, see "Description of the Notes-Payments of Interest" above.